Last Updated :

 Section 13 relates to facts relevant when right or custom is in question it says three aspects which are:

-- Transaction which creates the customs or modifies the customs
+- A transaction which creates the customs or modifies the customs

 - Particular instances when the customs were claimed